 The Chromecast with google TV comes with the Chromecast, a power cable, a power adapter, a remote, and a pair of AAA batteries for the remote.
-This makes it a better package as you don’t have to hunt for AAA batteries or extra charging cable.
+This makes it a better package as you don’t have to hunt for AAA batteries or an extra charging cable.

-Like a phone or a laptop, the internal specs are what determines the performance of these devices.
+Like a phone or a laptop, the internal specs are what determine the performance of these devices.
 Without further ado, here’s how the Mi TV Stick and Chromecast with Google TV compare against each other.

 |Mi TV Stick||Chromecast with Google TV|